educooper/git-api-interface-reactjs/README.md

 ```

-## :coffee: Addicional Features
+## :coffee: Additional Features

-BIO accomplished, funcional twitter button and finally, Link from each repository to the correct github repository:
+BIO accomplished, functional twitter button and finally, Link from each repository to the correct github repository:

 ```js